derekdainys/arista-ztp/README.md

 # arista-ztp-ideas

-Different ideas for building scalable solutions for zero touch provisioning process.
+Different ideas for building scalable solutions for Arista ZTP process.
-No requirements to identify devices based on Serial or System MAC
+No requirements to identify devices based on Serial or System MAC.
+Files should be given to every switch during ZTP process via DHCP option 67.

 lldp-increment
 ---------------------